bitshifter/bitshifter.github.io/_posts/2020-04-12-mathbench-build-timings.md

 for no_std.
 If all you want to do is reduce unused feature dependencies `default-features = false` should be the right lever to push but in reality due to this being conflated with building for no_std it's often not that simple.
-While I found a work around for `vek` I am not sure how they could make things simpler for their users out of the box.
-Part of the issue is `vek` also tells dependencies like `serde` to build with `default-features = false` and those crates also treat this as building for no_std.
-This is why the std feature of `vek` adds `serde/std` but that appears to have the effect force enabling the optional `serde` feature when building for std.
-I don't know if there is a good way around that.
-As far as I know it's not possible to conditionally enable `serde/std` if both std and `serde` are enabled.
-I did try removing `serde/std` from the `std` feature of `vek` and it compiled, so perhaps it isn't necessary.
-Removing it certainly makes the default build a lot faster.

 One criticism I do have of many crates is this kind of behaviour is not well documented.
 Both `nalgebra` and `vek` do document how to build for no_std but